ufo-kit/ufo-core/docs/manual/using/background.rst

 Profiling
 =========

-By default, the scheduler measures the run-time between from initial setup to the processing of the last data item.
+By default, the scheduler measures the run-time from initial setup until processing of the last data item finished.
 You can get the time in seconds via the ``time`` property ::

     g = Ufo.TaskGraph()